 In addition to the wireless services and equipment discussed above, the Consumer segment sells residential fixed connectivity solutions, including internet, video and voice services, and wireless network access to resellers on a wholesale basis.
-The Consumer segment's operating revenues for the year ended December 31, 2022 totaled \$103.5 billion, an increase of \$8.2 billion, or 8.6%, compared to the year ended December 31, 2021.
+The Consumer segment's operating revenues for the year ended December 31, 2023 totaled \$101.6 billion, a decrease of \$1.9 billion, or 1.8%, compared to the year ended December 31, 2022.
 See "Segment Results of Operations" for additional information regarding our Consumer segment's operating performance and selected operating statistics.

-Our Business segment provides wireless and wireline communications services and products, including data, video and conferencing services, corporate networking solutions, security and managed network services, local and long distance voice services and network access to deliver various Internet of Things (IoT) services and products, including solutions that support fleet tracking management, compliance management, field service management, asset tracking and other types of mobile resource management.
-We also provide FWA broadband through our wireless networks.
-We provide these products and services to businesses, government customers and wireless and wireline carriers across the U.S. and select products and services to customers around the world.
-The Business segment's operating revenues for the year ended December 31, 2022 totaled \$31.1 billion and remained relatively flat compared to the year ended December 31, 2021.
+Our Business segment provides wireless and wireline communications services and products, including FWA broadband, data, video and conferencing services, corporate networking solutions, security and managed network services, local and long distance voice services and network access to deliver various IoT services and products, including solutions that support mobile resource management.
+We provide these products and services to businesses, government customers and wireless and wireline carriers across the U.S. and a subset of these products and services to customers around the world.
+The Business segment's operating revenues for the year ended December 31, 2023 totaled \$30.1 billion, a decrease of \$950 million, or 3.1%, compared to the year ended December 31, 2022.
 See "Segment Results of Operations" for additional information regarding our Business segment's operating performance and selected operating statistics.